 MySQL Router enables server connections to be pooled and shared.
-If a client disconnects, or the client connection is idle for more than a specified time, the server connection is reset and moved to the connection pool, where it is available for reuse.
+If a client disconnects, the server connection is moved to the connection pool, where it is available for reuse.
+If the client connection is idle for more than a specified time, the server connection idles until a new client connection is established.
 This lowers the number of connections the server has to maintain and frees up resources normally bound to idling connections.

-Pooled connections are reused if a new client connection is made or an idle connection becomes active again.
 MySQL Router tracks the statements executed by the client and the SQL state of the session to ensure client connections do not lose their session state.
 If a connection is shared, the reconnected session is in the state the client left it.
 If that is not possible, the connection is not shared.